Traumatic Brain Injury: Types, Treatments and Recovery

 A traumatic brain injury refers to any jolt or blow to the head that impact the brain’s ability to function normally.

-The seriousness of the injury depends on which part of the brain was impacted, how it was injured, and the type and severity of the damage.
+The seriousness of the brain injury depends on which part of the brain was impacted, how it was injured and the type and severity of the damage.
 Mild brain injuries generally heal in a short amount of time, while a severe brain injury can take months to heal, cause permanent damage or even death.

 “A common misconception is that if a patient looks fine from the outside, then everything is fine,” explains Dr. Kenneth Ngo, Medical Director for the Brain Injury Program at Brooks Rehabilitation Hospital – University Campus.
 “The brain is complicated.
 You have to spend time understanding how the brain works normally and how to tease out what’s abnormal and what’s not.”